William Stephenson: Early life

 He left school at a young age and worked as a telegrapher.
 In January 1916, during World War I, he volunteered for service in the 101st Overseas Battalion (Winnipeg Light Infantry), Canadian Expeditionary Force.
 He left for England on RMS Olympic on 29 June 1916, arriving on 6 July 1916.
 The 101st Battalion was broken up in England, and he was transferred to the 17th Reserve Battalion in East Sandling, Kent.
-On 17 July he was transferred to the Canadian Engineer Training Depot.
+On 17 July, he was transferred to the Canadian Engineer Training Depot.
 He was attached to the Sub Staff, Canadian Training Depot Headquarters, in Shorncliffe, and was promoted to Sergeant (with pay of Clerk) in May 1917.
 In June 1917 he was "on command" to the Cadet Wing of the Royal Flying Corps at Denham Barracks, Buckinghamshire.

 On 15 August 1917, Stephenson was officially struck off the strength of the Canadian Expeditionary Force and granted a commission in the Royal Flying Corps.
 Posted to 73 Squadron on 9 February 1918, he flew the Sopwith Camel biplane fighter and scored 12 victories to become a flying ace before he was shot down and crashed his plane behind enemy lines on 28 July 1918.
 During the incident Stephenson was injured by fire from a German ace pilot, Justus Grassmann, by friendly fire (according to a French observer), or by both.
-In any event he was subsequently captured by the Germans and held as a prisoner of war until escaping in October 1918.
-His RAF Service file indicates that he was repatriated from the Holzminden prisoner-of-war camp on 9 December 1918.
+In any event, he was subsequently captured by the Germans and held as a prisoner of war until allegedly escaping in October 1918.
+His Royal Air Force (RAF) Service file indicates that he was repatriated from the Holzminden prisoner-of-war camp on 9 December 1918.

 By the end of World War I, Stephenson had achieved the rank of Captain and earned the Military Cross and the Distinguished Flying Cross.
 His medal citations perhaps foreshadow his later achievements, and read: